porfiriopaiz/site/content/2017_03_30_anaconda-and-lvm-on-luks.rst

 .. image:: {filename}/images/anaconda-screenshots/0019.png
    :align: center
+   :alt: Reusing the one and the only /boot/efi partition shared by different system

 Choose `/`.
 This logical volume previously served as the `/` for F23, so for reuse, we need to mark it for formatting.
 Assign `/` as the mount point, select